-- 1. The Medical Education Committee shall consist of: - (a) the Regius Professor of Physic as Chair; - (b) the Director of Education (Biological Sciences) in the Faculty of Biology; - (c) the Director of Medical Education in the Faculty of Clinical Medicine;
+- 1. The Medical Education Committee shall consist of: - (a) the Regius Professor of Physic as Chair; - (b) the Director of Education (Biological Sciences) in the Faculty of Biology; - (c) the Clinical Dean in the Faculty of Clinical Medicine; - (d) the Chair of the Council of the School of the Biological Sciences; - (e) the Chair of the Faculty Board of Biology; - (f) two persons appointed by the Senior Tutors' Committee;

-- (d) the Chair of the Council of the School of the Biological Sciences; - (e) the Chair of the Faculty Board of Biology; - (f) two persons appointed by the Senior Tutors' Committee; - (g) one person appointed by the Faculty Board of Biology from among the members of that Board in class (f); - (h) one person appointed by the Faculty Board of Clinical Medicine; - (i) one person appointed by the Faculty Board of Clinical Medicine from among the members of that Board in class (f); - (j) one person appointed by the Faculty Board of Clinical Medicine who shall be a Pre-Registration House Officer. - 2.
+- (g) one person appointed by the Faculty Board of Biology from among the members of that Board in class (f); - (h) one person appointed by the Faculty Board of Clinical Medicine; - (i) one person appointed by the Faculty Board of Clinical Medicine from among the members of that Board in class (f). - 2.
 Members in class (f) shall be appointed in the Michaelmas Term to serve for four years from Appointments.
-I January following their appointment.
+1 January following their appointment.
 Members in classes (g) and (i) shall be appointed in the Michaelmas Term and the Lent Term respectively, and shall serve until they cease to be members of the Faculty Board by which they are appointed.
-The member in class (j) shall be appointed in the Lent Term, and shall serve for one year from the date of his or her appointment.